dreamonkey/responsive-image-loader/README.md

 ### How do I enable/disable conversion and/or resolution switching?

 Conversion and resolution-switching are enabled by default.
-If you want to globally disable them, set `conversion.converter` and/or `resolutionSwitching.resizer` to `null` into the loader options.
+If you want to disable them globally, set `conversion.converter` and/or `resolutionSwitching.resizer` to `null` into the loader options.
 Currently there is no way to disable them on a per-image basis.

 ### Which default value should I use for `size`?

-`defaultSize`, which is an option of art direction configuration, will be also be used for resolution switching in some particular edge cases which rely on a fallback image:
+`defaultSize`, which is an option of art direction configuration, will be used also for resolution switching in some particular edge cases which need a fallback image:

 - if a breakpoint is generated after the last art direction source;
 - if there are no art direction sources at all.